CS342/CS342-2023-Application/README.md

 -->

-# Template Application
+#  CS342 2023 Application

-This repository contains the StanfordBDHG Template Application.
+This repository contains the CS342 2023 Application.
 It serves as a template repository for projects requiering a mobile application using a continous integration and continous delivery setup.

 ## Continous Delivery Workflows